 The international LGBT community has watched in horror as Russia’s brand of discriminatory propaganda legislation has taken root outside its borders.
 The flagship piece of that legislation, the federal law banning “propaganda of nontraditional sexual relations to minors,” has become a chief Russian export.
 Since the law went into effect, in June, 2013, legislators from Eastern Europe to Central Asia have begun to emulate the Russian Duma by introducing nearly identical versions of the law to their legislative bodies.

 In August 2013, Armenian authorities briefly introduced a law aimed at protecting Armenian family values from public promotion of “non-traditional sexual relationships.”
 If passed, the law would have introduced fines of $4,000.00 against violators.
 Mere days after the introduction, officials removed the bill from consideration, insisting that international pressure played no part in its removal, and that it was shelved solely for its shortcomings.

 In July 2013, the Belarusian parliament proposed a gay propaganda law in the name of protecting traditional family values.
 The Liberal Democratic Party claimed that “under the guise of protecting the rights of sexual minorities, is the promotion and advocacy of homosexuality, especially among minors, thus destroying the family and public morality.”

-Some reports suggest that the law would be introduced into the National Assembly in late 2014, thus far, however, it has not received consideration.
+Initial reports suggested that the law would be introduced into the National Assembly in late 2014, thus far, however, it has not received consideration.

 In November 2013, Latvia’s Central Election Commission allowed anti-LGBT groups to begin collecting signatures for a referendum introducing a measure banning gay propaganda.
-The proponents of the referendum need to collect 30,000 signatures by this coming November to move forward in the legal process before a November 2014 deadline.
+The proponents of the referendum needed to collect 30,000 signatures to move forward in the legal process before a November 2014 deadline.
 Ultimately their efforts failed.